 The video shows the process of making a sound print by using powder toner, used in laser printers and a Chladni plate, constructed from two speakers and a plexiglas plate.
 The work exploits sound waves to create a rich textured aleatoric surface.
 By setting up the parameters and using the force of sound waves, the artist separates himself from expressive process of creation and limits his physical presence in the final piece.

-This series of prints is made by using Chladni plate and different frequencies and sounds played through it, result with different images on the surface of the paper.
-The technology used for printing and preserving the image is similar to laser printer technology in terms of using the laser printer powder toner as printing medium and using quartz lamps to fix the powder on to the paper.
+Prints are created on a custom build modification of the Chladni plate.
+Different frequencies and sounds played through the Chladni plate, result with different images on the surface of the paper.
+The technology used for printing and preserving the image is similar to laser printer technology in terms of using the laser printer powder toner as printing medium and quartz lamps to fix the powder on the paper.